 “RAIGN uses digital pop music as a means to express magic” - Clash Magazine

 As the harbinger of a new era in Pop romanticism, London-born, LA-based artist RAIGN, bends boundaries to create darkly-dreamy music that’s near-sublime in its transformative power.
-According to Clash Magazine, she uses digital pop music as a means to express magic, her fascination with the spectacular seeps into every note of her music.
+According to Clash Magazine, she uses digital pop music as a means to express magic, while her fascination with the spectacular seeps into every note of her music.
 RAIGN’s lavishly textured take on alt-pop centers on her heart-stopping vocals and soaring cinematic scope.

 Following the release of her career-defining 2018 LP SIGN and her US top 100 EP Knocking On Heaven's Door, award-winning RAIGN is back with her new single “Causing Love,” an epic slice of expressive alt-pop.

 Transporting the listener to a fantastical realm of enduring love, the London-born artist’s honeyed vocals soar across the track’s glittering soundscape, accompanied by crashing drum patterns and electrifying guitar rhythms.
 Co-written with multi-platinum German producer David Jürgens and produced with long-time collaborator Robbie Lamond (Ellie Goulding / Lana Del Rey), “Causing Love” is further proof of RAIGN’s ability to expertly sculpt her sound and deliver breath-taking results.